top of page

 Our Book Club meets on Zoom.

 Everyone is welcome to attend our Zoom offerings.
-For the safety and privacy of our members, if you are a visitor and would like to access our Zoom offerings, you must "introduce yourself" to us by providing your email and phone number in our Connection Card.
+For the safety and privacy of our members, if you are a visitor and would like to access our Zoom offerings, we ask that you "introduce yourself" to us by providing your email and phone number in our Connection Card.

 1. Subscribe to our newsletter on the form.

-2. Indicate that you would like to be contacted by either our Minister or our Programs & Membership Coordinator.
+2. Indicate that you would like to be contacted by either our Minister or someone on the welcoming team.

 Visitors with unknown or unreachable contact information will not be granted access to our Zoom content.